RamanujanMachine/RamanujanMachine/README.md

     2, [-5, 5]) # bn coefs
 ```
 In this example, we've chosen both `an` and `bn` to be of degree 2, and the coefficients are integers that range from
 -5 to 5.
+All combination of coefficients under those restriction will be generated.

 To create more intricate structures, you may create a class that extents `CartesianProductPolyDomain` or
 `AbstractPolyDomains`.
-You can take a look at `ExampleDomain` or `Zeta3Domain1` as an example that expand this logic
+You can take a look at `ExampleDomain` or `Zeta3Domain1` as an example that expand this logic.

 #### The Enumerator (any class under `enumerators`)
 Last but not least, you'll need to choose an algorithm that compares the two.